-IDFC First Bank allots 1.74 lakh equity shares under ESOS
+IDFC FIRST Bank allots 1.74 lakh equity shares under ESOS

-IDFC First Bank has allotted 1,74,474 equity shares of face value of ₹ 10/- each fully paid-up to the eligible employees, upon exercise of stock options vested with them under the 'IDFC FIRST Bank - ESOS'.
+IDFC FIRST Bank has allotted 1,74,474 equity shares of face value of Rs 10/- each fully paid-up to the eligible employees, upon exercise of stock options vested with them under the 'IDFC FIRST Bank - ESOS'.

 Post allotment, the issued and paid-up equity share capital of the Bank stands increased from Rs 73,19,01,87,540 /- comprising of 7,31,90,18,754 equity shares of Rs 10/- each fully paid-up to Rs 73,19,19,32,280 /- comprising of 7,31,91,93,228 equity shares of Rs 10/- each fully paid-up.